Leeway-95/Aligning-TSD-with-LLM/README.md

 Please consider [citing](#citation) our survey paper if you find it helpful :), and feel free to share this repository with others!

 ![./taxonomy-overview.png](https://github.com/Leeway-95/Aligning-Time-Series-Data-with-LLM/blob/main/taxonomy-overview.png)
 <center>Figure 1.
-Overview of aligning time series data with large language model.</center>
+Overview of aligning time series data with LLMs.
+LLMs have recently been aligned on the modality, domain, and dimension of time series by the TS-**Prompt**-LLM, TS-**Adapt**-LLM, and TS-**Finetune**-LLM methods, in which the domain affects the design of the prompt, the dimensionality guides the design of the external adapter, and the modality determines the design of the internal encoder and decoder, respectively..
+The transparent icons represent options.</center>

 ### Motivation and Contribution: